310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Yes, I know… I do hope for a day when I can tell him about it…
+yes, i know… i do hope for a day when i can tell him about it…

-But it is still too difficult to do that right now.
-Ryuseitai is finally shining in the ideal way Chiaki has dreamed of.
+but it is still too difficult to do that right now. ryuseitai is finally shining in the ideal way chiaki has dreamed of.

-Things are looking very good for Ryuseitai right now… So I would feel terrible if that radiance clouds over because of me.
+things are looking very good for ryuseitai right now… so i would feel terrible if that radiance clouds over because of me.

-But someday… When that day comes… I will shout out “Save me, hero!” from the bottom of my heart.
+but someday… when that day comes… i will shout out “save me, hero!” from the bottom of my heart.

-When that happens, I am sure that Chiaki would gladly come rushing for me.
+when that happens, i am sure that chiaki would gladly come rushing for me.

-For the sake of that day… I will clear through all these problems immediately and come back home to everyone, so that Chiaki would not abandon me.
+for the sake of that day… i will clear through all these problems immediately and come back home to everyone, so that chiaki would not abandon me.

-I will come back to where I belong, as a human.
+i will come back to where i belong, as a human.
 {% endbubble %}

 {% bubble Kaoru %}